 As pro-lifers, we should always take the time to educate the public about links to the abortion industry.
 This was yet another opportunity.
-For several hours, the posts were positive…”thank you for letting us know,” “I will be sure to send an email,” “this is a great opportunity to educate them about the abortion industry,” etc. Even consultants were coming on my page thanking me for this information.
+For several hours, the posts were positive, ”thank you for letting us know,” “I will be sure to send an email,” “this is a great opportunity to educate them about the abortion industry,” et cetera.
+Even consultants were coming on my page thanking me for this information.
 They were going to go back and get some answers.
 Great!
 That was the point of my post.

 One called me the devil.
-Several said that, as Christians, we should not be judging this organization (even though they are helping to fund abortion).
-Some wanted to know HOW MUCH money was given to Planned Parenthood by these organizations (as if that matters.
+Several said that, as Christians, we should not be judging this organization, even though they are helping to fund abortion.
+Some wanted to know HOW MUCH money was given to Planned Parenthood by these organizations, as if that matters.

-I know all about the justification of sin…I did it for 8 years.
+I know all about the justification of sin.
+I mean, I did it for 8 years.
 I would tell myself, “God doesn’t want women to die from illegal abortions, so working in the legal abortion industry must be the right thing to do.”
 Sometimes I would say, “We at Planned Parenthood do SO much good.
 Abortion is just a tiny percent of our business.
 You can’t let abortion overshadow the good that we do.”
-It went on and on.
+This went on and on.

 I remember attending an event where the president of “Clergy for Choice” was going to be speaking.
 I was so excited!
-Finally, a pastor defending abortion.
-I was sure I would be able to pick up many more justifications.
+Finally, a pastor defending abortion, I thought.
+I was sure that I would be able to pick up many more justifications.

 In Father Tom Euteneuer’s powerful book, “Demonic Abortion,” he wrote about neutrality and justifications in our Christian world.
 He said,

 “Unless the disciples of Christ truly awake from their slumber and unite in opposition to the heinous crime [of abortion], the collective guilt of this industry will fall upon us all as a people, and Jesus will say to us, like He said to the weeping women of Jerusalem on His Way to Calvary, ‘Do not weep for me.
 Weep for yourselves and for your children.’
 We will not be held accountable if we fail to stop such an immense evil, but we will receive a withering judgment if we live amidst the evil and do nothing about it.
-The Medieval poet, Dante Alleghieri (1265-15321), is supposed to have said that ‘the hottest places of hell are reserved for those who in times of great moral crises maintain their neutrality.’”
+The Medieval poet, Dante Alighieri (1265-1321), is supposed to have said that ‘the hottest places of hell are reserved for those who in times of great moral crises maintain their neutrality.’”

 I pray that we will be a people of courage.
 I pray that we will not worry about being inconvenienced for the sake of standing up for what is right.
 I pray that we will not worry about being popular or maintaining the status quo.
-I pray that we will stand up, unite and fight.
+I pray that we will stand up, unite, and fight.